Only works published between June 1, 2022 and May 31, 2023 are eligible for the 2023 Ignatz Awards.

 The Ignatz Award, named for the character in the classic comic strip Krazy Kat by George Herriman, is the festival prize of the Small Press Expo, that since 1997 has recognized outstanding achievement in comics and cartooning.
 The Ignatz recognizes exceptional work that challenges popular notions of what comics can achieve, both as an art form and as a means of personal expression.

-1. Outstanding Artist: Nominations for this category should reflect, in the Jurors’ opinion, the best execution of graphic skill by an individual within the comic medium.
+Artist – Nominations for this category reflects the best execution of graphic skill by an individual within the comic medium.

-4. Outstanding Story: This category is for outstanding storytelling in a comic.
+Story – This category is for outstanding storytelling in a comic.
 This may be an individual issue within a series, a one shot or a single story within an anthology.
-Nominations for a story within an anthology should also include the story title.

-Award recipients will be announced at a ceremony on Saturday evening at 9:30 p.m..
+Award recipients will be announced at the Ignatz Awards ceremony on Saturday evening September 8.
 The Ignatz Awards ceremony is open to the public, with a reception to follow.
 Media is welcome to attend.